Skip to content

 Timer resolution: ~42ns

-Recommendation: Use TimerSpec::CyclePrecision with sudo (~1ns resolution)
+Recommendation: Use TimerSpec::RequireHighPrecision with sudo (~1ns resolution)

 Options:

-1. Use TimerSpec::CyclePrecision for higher resolution
+1. Use TimerSpec::RequireHighPrecision for higher resolution (requires sudo on Apple Silicon)

 2. Test a larger workload (more iterations, larger input)